 To help your dog get the best grooming session, make sure that when you are brushing your dog’s hair at home, you do that by the length of their hair.

-If your dog has hair that is around 1 cm long, then it is time to get them a brush at least once in a weeks’ time.
-If the hair is 2 cm long, then your dog needs a brush twice in a week’s time, and if your dog’s hair is around 3 cm long, then they need a brush at least thrice in a week, and it goes on and on.
+If your dog has hair that is around 1 cm long, then it is time to get them a brush at least once in a week.
+If the hair is 2 cm long, then your dog needs a brush twice in a week, and if your dog’s fur is around 3 cm long, then they need a brush at least thrice in a week, and it goes on and on.

 Also, make sure that you trim their nails as well, and this is something vital when you are going for professional help for your dog’s grooming.